 - '/volume1/docker/pihole/resolv.conf:/etc/resolv.conf'

-This tutorial explained how to set up Pi-hole on a Synology NAS.
-The process on how to set up Pi-hole on a Synology NAS isn’t too bad and Pi-hole is awesome!
+The process of setting up Pi-hole on a Synology NAS isn’t too bad and Pi-hole is awesome!
 I’ve been using it for a while and while I run into the occasional issue where it blocks something I need, finding it and whitelisting it is a fairly easy process.

 Once again, I will point out the importance of redundant Pi-hole servers.
 There are so many benefits to having a second DNS server, and with Raspberry Pi Zero kits being as cheap as $25, it’s worth it for redundancy purposes.